-36.1 Where an employee prior to 11 May 1995, had an entitlement to transfer accumulated sick leave from one Council to another Council in New South Wales, under the Local Government Senior Officers' Agreement the employee shall retain this entitlement.
+37.1 Where an employee prior to 11 May 1995, had an entitlement to transfer accumulated sick leave from one Council to another Council in New South Wales, under the Local Government Senior Officers' Agreement the employee shall retain this entitlement.

-37. Leave Reserved
+38. Leave Reserved

 This clause applies to the parties to this Agreement.
-The parties can do certain things during the life of this Agreement in accordance with this clause.
+The parties can docertain things during the life of this Agreement in accordance with this clause.

-- 37.1 Leave is reserved for the parties to this Agreement to make application to vary allowances in accordance with any changes in the Local Government (State) Award 2014. - 37.2 Council will undertake to implement a new salary system during the lifetime of this agreement. - 37.3 Council will develop a Domestic Violence Leave Procedure during the first six months of this Agreement. - 37.4 Council will investigate the possibility of developing and implementing a personal leave sharing scheme.
+- 38.1 Leave is reserved for the parties to this Agreement to make application to vary allowances in accordance with any changes in the Local Government (State) Award 2020 (NSW). - 38.2 Council will investigate the possibility of developing and implementing a personal leave sharing scheme.
 This will involve setting up a framework or mechanism to allow personal leave to be donated and shared amongst employees in extenuating circumstances.
 It is anticipated that this framework could be developed in a 12 month period.